nginx/unit-docs/source/configuration.rst

 Originating IP Identification
 *****************************

-Unit also supports identifying the client's originating IP with the :samp:`client_ip` option:
+Unit also supports identifying the clients' originating IPs with the :samp:`client_ip` option:

 .. code-block:: json